 Unlike Allopurinol, Febuxostat, a non-purine xanthine oxidase inhibitor, belongs to the BCS class-II category with poor solubility and good permeability.
-To enhance its physiochemical properties, Sharma et al developed febuxostat's nanostructured lipid carriers (NLCs) by using stearic acid and oleic acid as solid and liquid lipids respectively with the help of hot-pressure homogenization technique and subsequently loaded it in hydrogel formulation for ease of application.
+To enhance its physicochemical properties, Sharma et al developed febuxostat's NLCs by using stearic acid and oleic acid as solid and liquid lipids, respectively, with the help of the hot-pressure homogenization technique and subsequently loaded it in a hydrogel formulation for ease of application.
 The developed formulation demonstrated a release of 87% in six hours.
-Although the study lacks ex vivo permeation and preclinical studies which could have given better insight into the role of NLCs for the delivery of febuxostat via topical route for gout management.
+Although the study lacks ex vivo permeation and preclinical studies, which could have given better insight into the role of NLCs for the delivery of febuxostat via the topical route for gout management.26